PiaSys/PnP-Contoso-Orders-ACE/docs/APIs-Implementation-Details.md

 }
 ```

 Notice the **FunctionAuthorize** attribute, which is a custom one that we will dig into soon.
 The attribute defines that, in order to being able to invoke the API, the access token of the calling user has to have either the *Orders.Read* permission scope, or the *Orders.FullControl* permission scope.
-Notice also that the function is configured with an **AuthorizationLevel.Anonymous**, meaning that the authorization will be handled by our custom logic, rather then using the Function App authorization infrastructure.
+Notice also that the function is configured with an **AuthorizationLevel.Anonymous**, meaning that the authorization will be handled by our custom logic, rather than using the Function App authorization infrastructure.
 The internal implementation of the method is trivial.

 The **UpdateOrder** method will require at least the *Orders.FullControl* permission scope.